s0lst1c3/eaphammer/README.md

 	# launch attack
 	./eaphammer -i wlan0 --channel 4 --auth wpa-eap --essid CorpWifi --creds

-## Quick Start Guide - Parrot OS (Security)
+## Quick Start Guide - Parot OS (Security)

 Begin by cloning the __eaphammer__ repo using the following command:

 	git clone https://github.com/s0lst1c3/eaphammer.git

-Next run the parrot-setup file as shown below to complete the eaphammer setup process.
+Next run the parot-setup file as shown below to complete the eaphammer setup process.
 This will install dependencies and compile the project:

-	./parrot-setup
+	./parot-setup

 To setup and execute a credential stealing evil twin attack against a WPA/2-EAP network: